adiframemedia/maptur/Assets/readme.md

-# This folder houses all of the backup assets for this repo.
+# This folder houses all of the backup assets for this repository.